 Day 4 Alnwick Castle and Gardens

 Alnwick Castle, one of the UK’s largest inhabited castles, has featured in many films including Robin Hood Prince of Thieves, Elizabeth and Harry Potter.
-This morning, we have included a guided visit to explore the areas featured in Downton Abbey, with lots of behind the scenes information.
+This morning, we have included entrance to the castle to explore the areas featured in Downton Abbey, with lots of behind the scenes information.
 Alnwick Castle starred as ‘Brancaster Castle’, with the focus largely on the castle's lavish state rooms but also the castle exteriors.
 A Downton Abbey exhibition features photography, costumes, and props from the filming.
 With time to independently explore, maybe take in the castle’s magnificent art collection or one of the numerous exhibitions on topics including World War I and stories of the castle’s inhabitants.

 Day 5 Durham